jacklyngu/FactorMatte/README.md

 <br />
 `python datasets/confidence.py --dataroot ./datasets/[your_folder_name] --step 8`

 7. Find the simpler frames if you want to use the tricks in Section 7.
-Separate the frame indices as in data/noninteraction_ind.txt.
-If there's no such frames, put "0, 1" in that file.
+Separate the frame indices as in `data/noninteraction_ind.txt`.
+If there's no such frames, simply write "0, 1" in that file.

-8. After Stage 1, run `python gen_pos_ex.py` to generate positive examples for the foreground and the background.
+8. After Stage 1, run `python gen_foregroundPosEx.py` to generate positive examples for the foreground.
+Run `data/gen_backgroundPosEx.ipynb` to generate positive examples for the background.

 9. In short, there should be these folders in data/[your_folder_name]: forward_flow_step1, forward_flow_step4, forward_flow_step8